pmrv/CoPanzers/README.md

 The general process followed by the game is this:
-1. it calls `main` with an object representing the tank your script controls and an iterator over all other objects in the game, thereby instantiating the generator
+1. it calls `main` with an object representing the tank your script controls and a reference to the total elapsed time in the game, thereby instantiating the generator
 2. each tick of the game the function last yielded by your generator is executed (`lambda: True` in the first tick), if it returns `True` execution in